Abdominoplasty

 1. The Lower Abdominal Incision is Made

 If you are having a full abdominoplasty (tummy tuck), the incision (and the scar that subsequently forms) will be made across the lower abdomen at the level of your pubic hair and extend upwards and outwards on either side to your hip bones.
-Dr Norris will ask you to bring the type of underwear or swimsuit bottom you intend to wear after your operation to ensure the scar is hidden from public view.

 2. The Skin is Lifted